googleapis/java-conformance-tests/README.md

   * The proto definition for the tests. `TestDefinition.java` is generated from this definition.
 * `src/main/resources/com/google/cloud/conformance/firestore/v1/*.json`
   * Each files is a json serialized `TestFile` definition (defined in tests.proto).

+### BigTable

+The conformance test suites for BigTable are located in the `com.google.cloud.conformance.bigtable` package.

+### Storage

+The conformance test suites for Storage are located in the `com.google.cloud.conformance.storage` package